MahumFarhan/substrATE/tutorial.md

 ## 5. Synteny plot

 SubstrATE generates an interactive clinker synteny plot comparing all qualifying laminarin CGCs.
 CAUTION: This will not work if substrATE is only run on one genome- it relies on comparison between different genomes.
-In this example, it was run on *Christiangramia forsettii* KT0803 and *Zobellia galactanivorans* DSIJ.
+In this example, it was also run on *Christiangramia forsettii* KT0803 and *Zobellia galactanivorans* DSIJ.
 Open
 `clinker/laminarin_all_cgcs.html` in a web browser:

 ![Clinker synteny plot](Images/Tutorial_7.png)

+*Clinker synteny plot showing a greyed out PUL CGC diagram for the singular C. forsettii KT0803 genome which has nothing to compare to.*

 ![Clinker synteny plot](Images/Tutorial_10.png)

 *Clinker synteny plot showing gene organisation and homology across